- Endometriosis occurs when tissue similar to the lining of the uterus is found outside the normal location.

 How can I tell if my friend (sibling, or partner) is depressed?

-If a young woman is having trouble sleeping, is not interested in social activities, has a loss of appetite and/or change in weight, she may be depressed.
+If your friend, sibling, partners or someone you love is having trouble sleeping, is not interested in social activities, has a loss of appetite and/or change in weight, she may be depressed.
 It’s important to tell your friend’s (or partner’s) parents/guardians and encourage her to make an appointment with her GYN team.
 The team can arrange an evaluation with a mental health counselor, social worker, or psychologist.

 Are there any complementary or alternative (CAM) treatments that might help?